Meet your new summer bestie:

 If you want to know what I’ve eaten for 4 of my last 5 meals, it’s THIS SUMMER ESSENTIAL.
 We are kind of having a moment here.

-In my mind, a nice classic PASTA SALAD serves one of two scenarios:
+In my mind, a nice classic pasta salad serves one of two scenarios:

 - Attending a picnic, potluck, or other end-of-summer-everyone-bring-something type party;

 Good, spicy salami.
 Yummy cheeses.
-Tomatoes or some other very friendly non-threatening vegetable.
+Tomatoes or some other friendly non-threatening vegetable.
 Greens of some sort – even if it’s just fresh parsley.
 Olives and red onions and pepperoncini.